FERPA FOR STUDENTS

 Can a student restrict the release of directory information?

 According to FERPA, while still enrolled a student can request that the institution not release any directory information about him/her.
-At JMU students who wish to restrict the release of directory information about themselves must complete a "Request to Withhold Directory Information" form, available at the Office of the Registrar, 3rd floor counter at 300 Warren Hall.
+At JMU students who wish to restrict the release of directory information about themselves must complete a "Request to Withhold Directory Information" form, available at the Office of the Registrar, Room 5300, Student Success Center.
 The completed form must be submitted in person to the registrar's office and must be accompanied by a photo I.D.
 The restriction will remain in effect until the student withdraws the request.

 Students who wish to restrict the release of directory information should realize that this action could have negative consequences.
 The names of students who have restricted their directory information will not appear in the commencement bulletin and other university publications.
 Also, employers, credit card companies, loan agencies, scholarship committees and the like will be denied directory information and will be told "we have no information available about this person's attendance at JMU."